parveen-daffodil/au-components/payment_method.md

 ## Payment method

-This topic clarifies _when / how_ the customer will pay the contractor for the services.
+This topic clarifies _when and how_ the customer will pay the contractor for the services.

 ### Contractor will invoice Customer for the Services while the Services continue.